Scientists Identify Connection Between Irritable Bowel Syndrome (IBS) and Anxiety Disorders

 Anxiety and IBS are related

 The results show that neural circuits play a big part in how IBS develops.
-They found six genes, and these genes were more common in people with IBS than in people who didn’t have it.
+They found six genes, that were more common in people with IBS than in people who didn’t have the condition.
 Also, most of the altered genes they found were linked to the brain and did not have independent functions just in the gut.

 Read Also: IBS and Other Inflammatory Bowel Conditions Possibly Related to Mucus Production